ceh-2000/ABM/PopulationDataSwaziland.md

 ### Date: 8/26/2020

-## Populations of first administrative boundaries
+## Assignment
+For this plot I found the population of the the first administrative subdivisions and colored them accordingly.
+Yellow corresponds to low population and red corresponds to high populatio
 ![Swaziland Population](images/swz_pop20.png)

-## Populations of second administrative boundaries
+## Individual Stretch Goal 1
+For this plot I found the population of the the second administrative subdivisions and colored them accordingly.
 ![Swaziland Population](images/swz_pop20_adm2.png)

+## Individual Stretch Goal 2

 [Here](scripts/spatialDataPracticeSwaziland.R) is the code.